Pakistan Armed Forces deployments: Africa

 The Air Force of Zimbabwe (AFZ) underwent a series of restructuring in the early 1980s, following its reconstitution from the previously-existing Rhodesian Air Force.
 During this period, the AFZ sought Pakistani and foreign assistance to remain operational.
 Zimbabwean President Robert Mugabe requested Pakistan to detach an officer to head the AFZ and serve as its commander.
 Subsequently, Air Vice-Marshal Azim Daudpota was appointed Commander of the Air Force of Zimbabwe, serving in the position from July 1983 to January 1986.
 He remains the first and only non-local commander of the AFZ.
 A large number of other PAF officers were deployed in Zimbabwe as well, along with Daudpota.

 Kuwait

 Defence cooperation between Pakistan and Kuwait dates back to the late 1960s.
 Officers from the Pakistan Army, Air Force and Navy have been deployed in Kuwait to provide training and instruction to Kuwaiti forces.
 In 1990, up to 700 personnel of the Pakistan Armed Forces were stationed in Kuwait.
 Pakistani officers served in technical and advisory roles in the Kuwaiti Army during the Gulf War.
-Pakistan was a member of the coalition forces against the 1990 invasion of Kuwait, and Pakistani personnel took part in UN mine hunting operations in Kuwait.
+Pakistan was a member of the coalition forces against the 1990 invasion of Kuwait and Pakistani personnel took part in UN mine hunting operations in Kuwait.

 Qatar

-There are close to 650 Pakistani troops stationed in Qatar.
+There are close to 650 Pakistani troops permanently stationed in Qatar.

+During FIFA World Cup 2022 held in Qatar, Pakistan Army on the appeal of Qatar deployed 4,500 infantry troops.
+Qatar had sought the help of security forces and police agencies from various countries, including France, Jordan, Turkey, Britain and the US, to ensure the safety of an estimated 1.2 million fans expected to attend the World Cup, which started on 20 November 2022.
+However, Pakistan became the only country to send foot soldiers to Doha with 4,500 infantry troops arriving in Qatar.
+Pakistan contributed largest number of troops to Qatar, helping the Emirate to ensure security of the World Cup.